 1/1 Other Academic: This includes questions from every preceding category, as well as answers that don’t quite fit into any of the preceding categories.

 Keep in mind that ACF Nationals does not have trash; if you submit any trash questions, they will simply be sent back.

 To reiterate, please vary the distribution of your questions.
-Last year, we had teams submit packets with both chemistry questions about the same narrow area, to present one example, and it would prevent many headaches if you make sure your questions are reasonably distributed.
+In past years, we had teams submit packets with both chemistry questions about the same narrow area, to present one example, and it would prevent many headaches if you make sure your questions are reasonably distributed.
 Also, please remember that while the goal of ACF Nationals is to determine the best team in the nation, writing primarily about extremely difficult topics is not the best way to achieve this, so please try to keep your fellow players in mind while choosing your answer lines.

 This announcement comes with ample time for everyone to start writing their Nationals packets and submit them as early as possible.
 We want to give you every opportunity to save money on this fantastic event and save us the trouble of having to edit a bunch of packets at the last minute.
 You should avail yourself of this chance posthaste.